 NMNH ornithologists and their collaborators have amassed a large collection of avian tissue samples over the past 30 years, most of which are accompanied by voucher specimens in the Division of Birds.
 These samples are available to qualified scientists doing legitimate research.
 However, the expense of acquiring, curating, and maintaining this collection and the limited amount of tissue available for each specimen requires that material be transferred only after thoughtful consideration.
 We encourage requests that meet the current industry standards for the amount of genetic data to be extracted from samples.
-Requests for avian tissue samples for phylogeographic or population studies are seldom granted.
+Studies that aim to obtain fewer than 5,000 base pairs of DNA sequence are seldom supported as these investigations will rapidly be superseded.
+Requests for avian tissue samples to supplement phylogeographic or population studies (for genetic, stable isotope, toxicological, or physiological purposes) are rarely granted unless the investigator has personally collected the bulk of the material needed for the study.

 An informal inquiry via phone, letter or e-mail may be used to determine which taxa are available and other information about the samples in our collection.
 Most samples are maintained in liquid nitrogen storage systems at -120° C. In some cases, DNA extracts are available, which are maintained at -80° C. Formal requests must be made in writing on institutional letterhead.
 Requests from pre- and postdoctoral students must be co-signed by the head of the student's laboratory or by the student's graduate advisor, who accepts full responsibility for compliance with the terms of the exchange or transfer.
 We recommend that permission to use tissues be requested before grant or thesis proposals are submitted.
 Requests must contain the following: